raballew/okd-the-hard-way/docs/12-nodes.md

 ## Machine Config Operator

-OKD is an Operator focused platform.
-An Operator is a piece of software that runs on the cluster.
+OKD is an operator focused platform.
+An operator is a piece of software that runs on the cluster.
 It implements the same concepts as a [Controller](https://kubernetes.io/docs/concepts/) by comparing the current state of the system with the desired state and driving it towards the later one.
-This logic however is implemented for a specific application or more specific a Custom Resource rather than a normal cluster resource itself.
+This logic however is implemented for a specific application or more specific a CR rather than a normal cluster resource itself.

-Nodes are managed by the Machine Config Operator (MCO), which is an Operator with infrastructure perspective.
-It manages the operations system (OS) of each node.
+Nodes are managed by the machine config operator (MCO), which is an operator with infrastructure perspective.
+It manages the operating system (OS) of each node.
 This could include updates to systemd, the kernel or cri-o, etc.

 An OKD cluster usually runs different workloads.
 Each of them has different